 - Violating licence restrictions (alcohol-related)

 If you’re interested in seeing what’s on your record, you can get a copy of your driver’s abstract.
-In Ontario, for example, you can get your driver's record for $12 (for a 3-year driver’s record) from the Ministry of Transportation.
+In Ontario, for example, you can get your driver’s record for $12 (for a three-year driver’s record) from the Ministry of Transportation.
 Certified copies cost $18.

-Demerit Points from Tickets
+Demerit points from tickets

 When you break the law, you may receive demerit points, which go on your driver’s abstract.
 Demerit points determine whether you can renew your driver’s licence or if you need to be re-tested.